Swaymbhu-git/AI-Realtime-Collaborative-Code-Editor/README.md

 #### 5. 🛡️ Advanced Session & Room Management - Control & Stability! ⚙️
 * **👑 Owner's Privileges:** The creator of a coding room wears the crown 👑!
 As the "owner," they have the exclusive power to invite new collaborators ✉️ and, if necessary, remove participants 🚪.
 This control is strictly enforced on the server.
 * **🔄 "Silent Swap" for Seamless Sessions:** No more disruptive "user left" and "user joined" spam when you switch tabs!
 Our intelligent "Silent Swap" system ensures that if you rejoin a room from a different tab or device, your old session is seamlessly replaced 🔄 without anyone else even noticing.
 It's like magic! ✨
 * **🚪 Cross-Tab Logout Synchronization:** Security and convenience go hand-in-hand!
-If you log out from CodeSync in one browser tab, all your other open CodeSync tabs will automatically log you out too 🚪, ensuring your session is fully closed everywhere.
+If you log out from SlateAssist in one browser tab, all your other open SlateAssist tabs will automatically log you out too 🚪, ensuring your session is fully closed everywhere.

 #### 6. ✨ Polished User Interface - Coding in Style! 🎨
 * **🏷️ Clear Role Identification:** Wondering who's in charge?
 The participant list clearly marks the **`(Owner)`** 👑 and highlights **`(You)`** 🙋, so everyone knows their role at a glance.